 Link bait is any piece of content that is specifically designed to get people to share it across social channels and link to it on their own blogs or websites.
 Common qualities of successful link bait are usefulness, timeliness, visuals, or humor.
-Well-designed and distributed link bait can dramatically boost your website’s traffic, social presence, and interaction.
+Well-designed and distributed link bait can be an effective form of link building, which can dramatically boost your website’s traffic.

-Today we’re going to look at some successful examples of link bait, all proof that link bait drive traffic and create awareness no matter how it’s used.
+Today we’re going to look at some successful examples of link bait that were used to attract traffic and generate awareness for their creators.

 1. The Beginner’s Guide to SEO

 Social Shares: 1,564 likes, 2,599 tweets, 1,590 +1s